 You will also be able to view UTM instances in your AWS environment.

 Note: Sophos does not test Amazon WorkSpaces.
 If you have not connected your AWS account you may find the associated AWS Instance ID does not get removed if you delete the Server in Sophos Central.

 AWS integration is covered under both the Server Standard Protection and Server Advanced Protection licenses.
 A license is required for each EC2 instance that is protected with a Sophos Server Protection Agent.

 Both Windows and Linux servers can be managed:

 See, Creating an IAM Role for Sophos Central.

 Note: This option will be available to read-only users but they will not be able to complete the migration, this must be done by an admin.

-Under Server Protection, go to AWS Workload Security and click on the AWS Instances tab area within the Sophos Central Admin console.
+Under Server Protection, go to Servers on AWS and click on the AWS Instances tab area within the Sophos Central Admin console.
 If you have not connected your AWS account, the list will only display servers running in AWS that have a Sophos Server Protection Agent installed.